NotJustin/SkillAutoBalance/README.md

 sab_usedecay (boolean | default 1)
 "If 1, subtract sab_decayamount from a team's streak when they lose instead of setting their streak to 0"
  ```

-### Changelog
-3.0.0 - I've been making lots of minor changes to this plugin over the last month.
-In general, it consists of function optimization, improving code readability, adding some features and trying out various solutions to the bug I've been trying to fix for awhile now (see Bugs section).

-You can see old changelog(s) at the alliedmodders thread.

-### Installation
-Extract this repository into your ./csgo/addons/sourcemod/ directory.

 ### Dependencies
 Third party include files you need in order to compile are: